DevopsArtFactory/goployer/README.md

     * `--ami` : AMI ID
     * `--stack` : the stack value you want to use for deployment
     * `--region` : the ID of region to which you want to deploy instances
+* If you sepcifies `--ami`, then you must have only one region in a stack or use `--region` option together.
 ```bash
 go run deployer.go --manifest=configs/hello.yaml --ami=ami-01288945bd24ed49a --stack=<stack name> --region=ap-northeast-2
 ```